dmsl/anyplace/server/README.md

 You can run Anyplace v3.0a in two modes: a) Cloud Mode, where you host the backend but not the datastore and b) Hosted Mode, where you run the backend and the datastore.

-## Cloud Mode
+## Cloud Mode (Testing only)
  In this mode you host the backend but not the datastore.
  1. **Download Anyplace v3.0a:** To proceed just download the following zip file [https://github.com/dmsl/anyplace/archive/master.zip](https://github.com/dmsl/anyplace/archive/master.zip).
- 2. **Run Anyplace v3.0a:** Follow the instructions at the end of this document.
+ 2. **Run Anyplace v3.0a:** Follow the instructions below ("How to run Anyplace v3.0a?").

  **Note:** Please be aware that in this mode you will connect a replica READ-ONLY datastore of Anyplace on http://194.42.17.165.
+This datastore has been setup mainly for testing (i.e., proof-of-concept validation).
+Its not fully operational as it doesn't allow additions.

  If you want to observe the couchbase 4.5 administrative interface for this mode use the following details.

  * `url: http://194.42.17.165:8091/ui/index.html#/overview`
  * `username: open`
  * `password: openopen`

-## Hosted Mode
+## Hosted Mode (Fully operational)
   In this mode you run the backend and the datastore.
   1. **Install Couchbase v4.5:** Download the latest Couchbase Server Community Edition from [https://www.couchbase.com/downloads](https://www.couchbase.com/downloads)
   2. **Download Anyplace v3.0a:** Obtain the zip file as this is described in cloud mode.